 Peppermint is an uplifting and bright essential oil known for its antibacterial, antifungal, anti-inflammatory, pain-relieving and decongestant properties.
-I find it most useful though when I have a cold or headache.
+Some find it most useful when they have a cold or headache.

 When applied to the chest during a cold, peppermint opens and soothes the lungs.
-For a headache I apply a small amount, diluted in a carrier oil, to my fingertips and massage into the temples.
+For a headache you can apply a small amount (diluted in a carrier oil) to your fingertips, and massage into the temples.
 If peppermint oil is a bit strong for you, you can create a mix with lavender to mellow the cooling effects of the peppermint.
-I’ve used this mix a number of times and it does the trick along with adding the calming benefit of lavender.
+This mix does the trick, along with adding the calming benefit of lavender.